DSIA

 Single-Domain Information Architecture

-A site information architecture that does not share its abstract or physical construct with other information sources with an intention.
+A site information architecture that does not share its abstract or physical construct with other information sources with the intention.

 Shirky Assertion

-The Clay Shirky assertion implies that the failure to filter information properly is what humans are inaccurately interpreting as information overload.
+The Clay Shirky assertion implies that the failure to filter information properly is what humans inaccurately interpret as information overload.
 Nathaniel Davis describes filter failure as a signature of information overload.

 A reference model for UI structure that relies on static documentation that does not support systematic intervention.